Normalized characters of symmetric groups and Boolean cumulants via Khovanov's Heisenberg category: Khovanov's Heisenberg category

-The morphisms are subject to the following local relations:
+The morphisms are considered up to isotopy of $\bR\times [0,1]$ preserving the boundaries and are subject to the following local relations:

-Composition of morphisms is given by the concatenation of diagrams.
+The composition of morphisms is given by the concatenation of diagrams followed by scaling along the vertical direction so that the result fits into $\bR\times [0,1]$.

 \begin{rem} In \cite{Khovanov2014}, studied was the Karoubi envelop of $\cH$, which is usually called Khovanov's Heisenberg category.
-In fact, it gives a categorification of the infinite dimensional Heisenberg algebra.
-In the present paper, we do not need the Karoubi envelop since, in the end, we will focus on the center of the category that does not differentiate between $\cH$ and its Karoubi envelop.
+In fact, it gives a categorification of the infinite-dimensional Heisenberg algebra.
+In the present paper, we do not need the Karoubi envelope since, in the end, we will focus on the center of the category that does not differentiate between $\cH$ and its Karoubi envelope.
 Because of this reason, we call $\cH$ Khovanov's Heisenberg category by abuse of terminology. \end{rem}